DrewBornt/drewbornt.github.io/content/TryHackMe Write-Ups/Expose.md

 draft:
 tags:
   - thm
+  - oscp
 ---
 These are some rough notes I took when in the Expose TryHackMe room.
-These are note's done after the fact.
+These are notes uploaded after the fact and from before my attempting to make detailed write-ups.
 # Port Scanning
 `nmap -p- <IP>`